syncfusion-content/wpf-docs/wpf/TreeViewAdv/Customizing-Data-Templates.md

 The following example explains how to choose the template at runtime:

-1. Create the template selector as given in the following code snippet:
+1.Create the template selector as given in the following code snippet: